ADMISSIONS AND RECORDS

 For specific dates and deadlines see: Academic Calendar

-No. However, if a Pierce College course that you wish to take has a prerequisite and you completed the required prerequisite at a college outside the Los Angeles Community College District, you will need to present your official transcript at the COUNSELING CENTER (located in the Student Services Building).
+Yes, if a Pierce College course that you wish to take has a prerequisite and you completed the required prerequisite at a college outside the Los Angeles Community College District.
+You will need to present unofficial transcript at the COUNSELING CENTER (located in the Student Services Building).
 The Admission & Records Office does not clear prerequisites.
-Prerequisities descriptions are found in individual course descriptions in the Schedule of Classes and in the Pierce College General Catalog.
-Coursework completed in high school cannot be used to fulfill prerequisites.
-Please note that transcripts presented at the Counseling Center cannot be used to fulfill Pierce College degree/certificate requirements, CSU Certification or IGETC Certification.
+Prerequisites descriptions are found in individual course descriptions in the Schedule of Classes and in the Pierce College General Catalog.

-If you completed coursework at a school outside the Los Angeles Community College District and wish to use the coursework to fulfill Pierce College degree/certificate requirements, CSU Certification or IGETC Certification, sealed official transcripts must be MAILED BY THE COLLEGE directly to the Pierce College Graduation Office.
-The Graduation Office and the Admissions & Records Office will not accept transcripts mailed or submitted in person by the student.
+If you completed coursework at a school outside the Los Angeles Community College District and wish to use the coursework to fulfill Pierce College degree/certificate requirements, official transcripts must be MAILED BY THE COLLEGE directly to the Pierce College, Admissions and Records department.
+The Admissions & Records Office will not accept transcripts mailed by the student submitted in person.

 For information & updates: www.piercecollege.edu/admissions